-Mauna Loa is a small, stylized installation named for the the largest volcano on earth.
+MAUNA LOA is a stylized installation named for the largest volcano on earth.

 "I wanted to do a volcano-related piece, and it so happened that one of the most famous ones had a series of major eruptions the year I was born.
 Mauna Loa destroyed a village, then went dormant for 34 years, erupting again the year after I did this installation."

 The installation is an intentionally unrealistic evocation of a domestic setting in the path of an approaching lava flow.
 It is made up of four oversized objects: a TV set, a painting, a louvered window and a 9-foot high door.
 Both the door and window have built-in lighting effects.